phobos-storage/phobos/doc/handling_unavailable_tapes.md

 The only way to do it currently is to, for each object and copy for that object, determine if they are still readable even though the extent on that tape has been removed, which depends on the layout.
-This check can be done using Phobos's `copy list` and `extent list` commands.
+This check can be done using Phobos' `copy list` and `extent list` commands.

 Then, depending on the layout:
  - For RAID1 layouts, if the copy has a replica count superior to 1 and the other extents for that copy are on available media, the object is still readable.
- - For RAID4 layouts, if the two other extents for that copy has readable, then the object is still readable.
+ - For RAID4 layouts, if the two other extents for that copy are readable, then the object is still readable.
  - Otherwise, the copy is considered unreadable.
 In that case, if the object has no other readable copy, then the object is also considered unreadable.

 When the list of unreadable objects is done, you must delete each one with the following command:

 ```
 phobos object delete --hard <object ID>
 ```